moj-analytical-services/user-guidance/source/documentation/tools/airflow/index.md

 ## Important links

-- [AWS control panel](https://aws.services.analytical-platform.service.justice.gov.uk/): You may need to login to aws first before accessing airflow.
+- [AWS control panel](https://aws.services.analytical-platform.service.justice.gov.uk/): to login to AWS and access AP tools including the Airflow dev and prod UI
-- [Airflow dev UI](https://eu-west-1.console.aws.amazon.com/mwaa/home?region=eu-west-1#environments/dev/sso): for running and monitoring development and training workflows on the Airflow UI
+- [Airflow dev UI](https://eu-west-1.console.aws.amazon.com/mwaa/home?region=eu-west-1#environments/dev/sso): for running and monitoring development and training workflows on the Airflow UI (you will need to login to AWS first)
-- [Airflow prod UI](https://eu-west-1.console.aws.amazon.com/mwaa/home?region=eu-west-1#environments/prod/sso): for running and monitoring production workflows on the Airflow UI
+- [Airflow prod UI](https://eu-west-1.console.aws.amazon.com/mwaa/home?region=eu-west-1#environments/prod/sso): for running and monitoring production workflows on the Airflow UI (you will need to login to AWS first)
 - [Airflow repo](https://github.com/moj-analytical-services/airflow): Github repo to store Airflow DAGs and roles
 - [Airflow template for Python](https://github.com/moj-analytical-services/template-airflow-python): Github template repository for creating a Python image to run an Airflow pipeline
 - [Airflow template for R](https://github.com/moj-analytical-services/template-airflow-r): Github template repository for creating an R image to run an Airflow pipeline